hashicorp/terraform-random-tfe-utility/templates/template.README.md

 ### Connecting to the TFE Application

 1. Navigate to the URL supplied via the `login_url` Terraform output.
-(It may take several minutes for this to be available after initial deployment - you may monitor the progress of cloud init if desired on one of the instances)
+(It may take several minutes for this to be available after initial deployment.
+You may monitor the progress of cloud init if desired on one of the instances.)
 2. Enter a `username`, `email`, and `password` for the initial user.
 3. Click `Create an account`.
 4. After the initial user is created you may access the TFE Application normally using the URL supplied via `tfe_application_url` Terraform output.